This post may contain affiliate links. Please see my full disclosure policy for more details.

 November is Diabetes Awareness Month!
 And today, November 14th is World Diabetes Day.
-As a diabetic myself, it really truly means the world to me that you are reading this post.
+As a person with diabetes (PWD) myself, it really truly means the world to me that you are reading this post.
 Thank you!! :)

 There are almost 30 million people in the US alone (that’s nearly 10% of the population!) who suffer from diabetes, and yet I’ve found relatively few people really understand the disease.
 So today, I’d like to interrupt your regularly scheduled crafty post and take a moment to share a an honest (and hopefully not-too-blunt) look at my life with diabetes.